 Unfortunately, despite our best efforts and intentions, many services and systems that are designed to help people with IDD are often traumatizing or re-traumatizing.
 Traditional approaches to behavioral issues within the IDD population have included interventions designed to encourage individuals to “ask for what they want” in a more productive manner.
 However, this approach is ineffective for individuals with a trauma history, because their behavior is more often an expression of emotion rather than an effort to communicate what they want.
 Focusing on behavior and labeling this behavior as “maladaptive” can actually make the traumatic response worse.

 Instead, TIC practices shift this understanding away from controlling or “fixing” behavior to becoming aware that the behavior is something that is programmed into our brains and bodies.
-Traumatic experiences can deeply impact the chemical structure of the brain and re-program the body’s autonomic nervous system, creating reactions that make sense during a traumatic experience but do not positively serve the individual afterwards.
+Traumatic experiences can deeply impact the chemical structure of the brain and reprogram the body’s autonomic nervous system, creating reactions that make sense during a traumatic experience but do not positively serve the individual afterward.
 Recognizing and understanding how trauma impacts an individual’s brain and body can help lead to more effective and compassionate interventions with persons with IDD.

-TIC is well-adapted to fit into many other treatment philosophies and models of care in IDD services.
+TIC is well adapted to fit into many other treatment philosophies and models of care in IDD services.
 At its core, TIC is person-centered, as it focuses on making sure the individual is empowered and has voice and choice over their treatment interventions.
 It is also strengths-based, as it seeks to focus on an individual’s positive assets and ways to build upon strengths the individual can use to create healthy coping mechanisms.

 Trauma-Informed Care Benefits for Staff